John Rigby & Company: Company history

 By government policy, at the age of 65, in 1894, John Rigby retired from government service.
 He returned to the family firm with the latest knowledge on repeating rifles, smokeless powder, metallurgy, rifling and bullet design, as well as international contacts at the highest levels of gunmaking.
 One of these was Peter Paul Mauser, and, in 1898, Rigby was appointed the exclusive importer and distributor for Mauser rifles and components for the British Empire.
-For sale under his family name, John Rigby also developed sporting versions of the G98 Mauser rifle and its ammunition, notably the 7x57mm infantry round.
-With hunting bullets, this became a highly successful stalking cartridge known as the .275 Rigby.
+Rigby also developed sporting versions of the Mauser-action rifle, sold under their trade-name as the "Rigby-Mauser" system; they also repackaged ammunition and sold it under their own name - such as the 7x57 Mauser, calling it the .275 bore; at the time a highly successful stalking cartridge.

 In 1912, John Rigby & Co. lost the exclusive British sales contract to a member of the Mauser family, but Rigby continued to base its magazine rifles on Mauser (and Mauser-style) actions and still does so today.
 Among professional and sporting hunters in India and Africa, Rigby became known as the 'aristocrat of bolt-action rifles'.

-In addition to its .275, Rigby developed an equally successful medium-heavy game round known as the .350 Rigby, and its rimmed counterpart for double rifles, the .350 No. 2.
+Rigby developed a successful medium-heavy game round known as the .350 Rigby, and its rimmed counterpart for double rifles, the .350 No. 2.
+Rigby also invented the .416 Rigby cartridge.

+Although Rigby has been credited with inventing or promoting the 7x57 as the ".275 Rigby" cartridge by some modern gunwriters, this is untrue.
+There was no such cartridge name at the time, and it is a modern misunderstanding of Rigby marketing of the period, who called their rifles "Rigby-Mausers."
+Throughout the British Empire the 7x57 cartridge was commonly known as the .275 (or .276) and there was no association with Rigby themselves, who never marketed any proprietary cartridge called by that name nor stamped a rifle with that chambering.
+Despite this, the .275 Rigby name has caught on and special brass headstamps and customs rifles marked ".275 Rigby" have become desirable, despite having no historical basis.
+(Rigby did sell repackaged German-made 7x57 ammunition under their own name in the early 20th century, but it was marked .275 Bore, as were their rifles.)

 At John Rigby's request, in 1900 Mauser began to develop a stretched version of its G98 action for larger cartridges.
 This became known as the Magnum Mauser and has served as the foundation for countless bolt-action big-game rifles ever since.
 The larger action was originally meant for Rigby's interim .400/.350 round, but in 1911 the company introduced the .416 Rigby cartridge for rifles built on the Magnum Mauser action.
 This was the first magazine rifle that could perform on a par with the powerful Nitro-Express double rifles, for one-third to one-fifth of their prices.